 I usually guinea pig myself before recommending supplements.
 I’ve been using triphala for 3 weeks now and have noticed a pretty remarkable difference in elimination.
 Clients have noticed better formed stool and improved regularity that has resulted in better energy and reduced bloating.
 I do think overall it helps increase absorption of nutrients and definitely supports regularity.

 For constipation, I recommend this supplement because it contains both triphala and magnesium, which is another great supplement for regularity.
 Take 2 before bed, away from meals.
 If that doesn’t work, take 3.
 You’ll need to “train” yourself to poop regularly if you’ve struggled with constipation, so in the AM when you get up, have a hot beverage like green tea or hot water with lemon, and make time to sit on the toilet.
 Eventually you’ll create a routine for yourself and poop at the same time daily.
 The most important element is to determine what is causing the constipation so you can address that.

 For overall wellness and balance you can take it as a powder and mix it with water or tea.
 This way you really get the 5 taste benefit.
 This is the best way to take triphala as an overall tonic and for dosha balance.
-You would take up to 1/2 teaspoon in hot water.
+You would take up to 1/2 teaspoon in about 8oz hot water.
 Start with 1/4 teaspoon and work up from there.